Futura (typeface): Futura ND, Futura ND Black, Futura ND Display (1999)

-This version is based on the original sources of the Bauer Type Foundry, which had passed its typefaces to its Barcelona branch, Fundición Tipográfica Bauer SL.
+This version is based on the original sources of the Bauersche Gießerei, which had passed its typefaces to its Barcelona branch, Fundición Tipográfica Bauer SL.
 Released in 1999 by Neufville Digital — a joint venture of Fundición Tipográfica Bauer SL and Visualogik Technology & Design b.v — it includes small capitals and the old-style figures that had not been made in metal types.
 The redesign was done by Marie-Thérèse Koreman.

 Neufville Digital issued Futura, Futura Black, Futura Condensed, and Futura Display (Futura Schlagzeile) under the Futura ND family.
 A limited release with some weights and features missing is bundled with macOS.

 OpenType features included stylistic alternates, lining figures, proportional figures, old style figures, tabular figures, fractions, standard/discretional ligatures, superscript, small caps.

 Futura ND Alternate (2015)

-Designed by Marie-Thérèse Koreman, it is a version of Futura ND published by Bauer Type Foundry. with alternate character designs, which also includes more angular glyphs found in early versions of Futura.
+Designed by Marie-Thérèse Koreman, it is a version of Futura ND published by Bauersche Gießerei. with alternate character designs, which also includes more angular glyphs found in early versions of Futura.

 The family includes 50 fonts in 6 weights and 2 widths, with book and demibold missing in condensed width, with complementary oblique.